tjntomas/HADashboard-widgets/custom_widgets/basehagraph/README.md

-# Ag raph widget for HADashboard
+# A graph widget for HADashboard

 This is a graph widget for HADashboard that uses plot.ly as the graph engine.